-EI Africa Regional Committee meets to address challenges in the region
+EI Africa Regional Committee

 The Education International Africa Regional Committee (EIARC) is holding a virtual meeting from 23-25 February 2021 to review progress and map the way forward for the region.